sahilsethi0105/scope-mri/README.md

 }
 ```
 ## Data Availability
 The data used in our study has been released on the [`Medical Imaging and Data Resource Center (MIDRC)`](https://www.midrc.org/).
 Non-commercial access is freely available per MIDRC's usage policies to government and academic researchers.
-You can search for our scans in their system and download the DICOMs (~67 GB).
-The, follow the pre-processing steps below.
+You can search for our MRIs in their system and download the DICOMs (~67 GB).
+Then, follow the data preprocessing steps below.

-## Initial data import
+## Preprocessing
 - [`MRI_and_metadata_import.py`](https://github.com/sahilsethi0105/scope-mri/blob/main/src/MRI_and_metadata_import.py):
 - [`train_test_val_creation.py`](https://github.com/sahilsethi0105/ortho_ml/blob/main/train_test_val_creation.py):